HP-Gong/HTML5-CMS/README.txt

 For the Text Editor, I used TinyMce.
 You can view and also down the Text Editor <a href="https://www.tinymce.com/" target="_blank">here</a>

-I created/design the html5-cms.pdf instruction file and also attached the design CMS logo PSD file from the backend.
+I created/design the html5-cms.pdf instruction file and also attached the design Icon PSD for icon and also CMS logo PSD for the logo for the admin section

 You can read the html5-cms.pdf instruction before you can start to get familiar with the platform.

 These are the languages and software I used for the HTML5-CMS: